YHJYH/Machine_Learning/projects/Master_Thesis/papers/temp_scaling.md

 # Introduction
 A network should provide a calibrated confidence measure in addition to its prediction:  indicate when they are likely to be incorrect.

+Observation: The average confidence of LeNet closely matches its accuracy, while the average confidence of the ResNet is substantially higher than its accuracy.